Shepherds Hut / 1 bedrooms / sleeps 2

-Skye is a fantastic place to holiday, so why not make it unforgettable by staying in one of our two beautifully appointed shepherd huts?
-Near to our home in Heasta, Isle of Skye, the huts are very special small space retreats, and unique to the area.
+Skye is a fascinating place to holiday, so why not make it unforgettable by staying in one of our two beautifully appointed shepherd huts?
+Located on a croft in Heaste, Isle of Skye, the huts are very special small space retreats, and unique to the area.

 I have 2 huts, Bothan Beileag and Bothan Buidheag, each sleep 2 guests.
 All linen is provided.